maariyadiminsky/event-booker/README.md

     * Second terminal: go into the `client` folder then `yarn install` and `yarn start`.
 Make sure frontend server is running successfully.

 ## Todo
-* Use Dataloader to batch requests to database for better performance(next WIP)
 * Users should be able to share events and bookings they’ve made.
 * Instead of not rendering booking that exists with a deleted event, delete that booking on the backend
 * Add tests